Combined authority: Legislation

 The Local Democracy, Economic Development and Construction Act 2009 allowed for certain functions over transport to be delegated from central government.
 The Localism Act 2011 allowed additional transfers of powers from the Secretary of State for Communities and Local Government and gave combined authorities a general power of competence.
 The powers and functions to be shared are agreed by the metropolitan district, non-metropolitan district, non-metropolitan county or unitary authority councils.

-In 2014 the government consulted on changes to the legislation governing combined authorities.
+In 2014, the government consulted on changes to the legislation governing combined authorities.
 Proposed changes included extending the legislation to Greater London, Wales, and Scotland.
 The Cities and Local Government Devolution Act 2016 received royal assent on 28 January 2016.
 The act allowed for the introduction of directly elected mayors to combined authorities in England and Wales with powers over housing, transport, planning, and policing.

-In 2020 the government planned to produce a white paper on 'Devolution and Local Recovery', which was expected to create new combined authorities with mayors - or "county mayors" - for non-metropolitan areas of the country.
-These have tentatively suggested to be a 'Great South West' grouping of Cornwall, Devon, and Dorset (possibly with Somerset), and another in Lancashire.
+In 2020, the government planned to produce a white paper on 'Devolution and Local Recovery', which was expected to create new combined authorities with mayors – or "county mayors" – for non-metropolitan areas of the country.
+These have been tentatively suggested to be a 'Great South West' grouping of Cornwall, Devon, and Dorset (possibly with Somerset), and another in Lancashire.
 The white paper was delayed and was eventually published on 2 February 2022.

+The Levelling-up and Regeneration Act 2023 enhanced devolution and created a new form of authority called a combined county authority.
+The act allowed for more broader functions to be devolved to new and existing CAs and CCAs, and created the power for CAs and CCAs to be allowed to change the title of mayor.

 Powers and functions

-The combined authority is a legally recognised entity, able to assume the role of an integrated transport authority and economic prosperity board.
+CAs and CCAs are bodies corporate and are able to assume the role of an integrated transport authority and economic prosperity board.
 This gives the authority the power to exercise any function of its constituent councils that relates to economic development and regeneration, and any of the functions that are available to integrated transport authorities.
-For transport purposes, combined authorities are able to borrow money and can levy their constituent authorities.
+For transport purposes, CAs and CCAs are able to borrow money and can levy their constituent authorities.

-Combined authorities were (until the United Kingdom left the European Union) encouraged to borrow from European institutions for social and environmental schemes which met EU objectives.
-Loans were made with conditions attached which further EU policies.
-By 2015, Greater Manchester CA had agreed loans from the European Investment Bank which topped £1 billion, with similar liabilities to the Treasury and private business.
+CAs and CCAs were (until the United Kingdom left the European Union) encouraged to borrow from European institutions for social and environmental schemes which met EU objectives.
+Loans were made with conditions attached which furthered EU policies.
+By 2015, Greater Manchester Combined Authority had agreed loans from the European Investment Bank in excess of £1 billion, with similar liabilities to the Treasury and private business.

+Combined authority mayors are members of the England-only Mayoral Council, and of the UK-wide Council of the Nations and Regions, both of which were established by the incoming Labour government in 2024.